EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Python_tutorial/developing_by_yourself_python.md

        pass
    ```

-2. **30 minutes starts now**

-3. After you have completed the code development, click **Run > Run** to start the application.
+2. After you have completed the code development, click **Run > Run** to start the application.

-4. Open a browser and enter `http://127.0.0.1:5000` in the address field.
+3. Open a browser and enter `http://127.0.0.1:5000` in the address field.
 Check the data charts for the battery voltage, current, and temperature.
-See the following example:

 <img src="media/application-6.png" style="zoom:75%;" />

-## Step 2: Changing Data Uploading Frequency
+## Step 2: Change Data Uploading Frequency

-We can now check the results of the changed battery data uploading frequency.
+Now, you can change the data uploading frequency of the application by the following steps:

+1. In the frontend page, click **Data Upload Frequency** box to open a dropdown list.
-Change the high frequency mode to (2s), and the data uploading frequency will be changed from 5s to 2s.
-See the following example:
+2. Select **High-2s** from the dropdown list to change the data upload frequency from 5 seconds to 2 seconds.

 ![application-7](media/application-7.png)